feresr/RxWeather/README.md

 - [x] Dagger2 (Dependency Injection)
 - [x] Retrofit 2
 - [x] Realm io / SQLite
+- [ ] Junit with Mockito... in progress

 The architecture for this applciation is based on the following repository: https://github.com/android10/Android-CleanArchitecture/